popgengui/agestrucnb/README.md

 Overview
 --------

-	Our goal is a front end for ease of use, that incorporates the population genetics functions provided by Tiago Antao's python program at https://github.com/tiagoantao/AgeStructureNe.git.
+	Our goal is a front end that incorporates the population genetics functions provided by Tiago Antao's python program at https://github.com/tiagoantao/AgeStructureNe.git.